 Why should I be concerned about so many COVID-19 cases needing hospital care?

-There are many answers to this.
 First, we do not have enough personal protection to prevent our healthcare workers from picking up the disease when infected people show up to the hospital.
 These workers are put at great risk of getting this disease (and passing it to their families) because someone showed up sick.
-On April 7, the Iowa Department of Public Health reported 23% of confirmed COVID-19 cases are in health care workers.
+While our region has done a good job conserving personal protective equipment and adopting their use in medical centers, the supply of effective respiratory protection has not returned to pre-COVID levels.
+July’s COVID case increases cases have begun draining PPE and diagnostic testing supplies in many states.

 Second, if the public does not help to reduce the spread of this disease, there will not be enough beds at the hospitals to treat those who become critically ill.
-Many areas of the US have a shortage of ventilators, which means that health care workers may have to make choices between who gets to use life-saving equipment and who does not.
+While we have companies that have begun making new ventilators, the delivery of these devices may be months away.
+In case of a local shortage of ventilators, health care workers may have to make choices between who gets to use life-saving equipment and who does not.

-These are all reasons why we need everyone to adopt physical distancing (keep 6 ft apart from people you could infect) and handwashing (20 seconds, soapy water, dry with clean towel).
+These are all reasons why we need everyone to adopt physical distancing (keep 6 ft apart from people you could infect), wearing a face covering (cloth or disposable masks), and handwashing (20 seconds, soapy water, dry with a clean towel).

 Why does everyone emphasize “handwashing”?